onecommons/unfurl/docs/projects.rst

 Inheritance and precedence
 --------------------------

-A Unfurl project can set context defaults.
-It can also declare named contexts and associate ensembles with a named context.
+A Unfurl project can set environment defaults.
+It can also declare named environments and associate ensembles with a named environment.

-An Ensemble can also declare what properties and values it is expecting in its context along with defaults.
+An ensemble can also declare what properties and values it is expecting in its environment along with defaults values.

-The following search order is applied when looking context up settings and objects:
+The following search order is applied when search for settings and objects in the ensemble's environment:

-1. named context in current project
+1. named environment in current project
+2. named environment in the environment's default project
-2. named context in home project
+3. named environment in the home project
-3. defaults in current project
+4. defaults in current project
+5. defaults in the environment's default project
-4. defaults in home projects
+6. defaults in home projects
-5. context section in the ensemble manifest
+7. environment section in the ensemble's manifest

 External ensembles
 ==================